 You should complete the application form, and any other accompanying documentation, and return it to us.
+You have a period of 30 days from the date you receive our confirmation that your plan has started to change your mind.

-Please see 'Can I change my mind?' on page 9 for more information.
+Please see 'Can I change my mind?'

-Will you make any payment to my financial adviser or intermediary?
+Will you pay anything to my financial adviser or intermediary?

-If a financial adviser has given you a personal recommendation to buy this plan, the only way you can pay them for their service is in the form of a fee called an 'adviser charge'.
-The amount of the charge should be agreed between you and your financial adviser.
+If a financial adviser gives you a personal recommendation to buy this plan, you can only pay them for their service with a fee called an 'adviser charge'.
+You'll agree how much this is with your financial adviser.